-Bite firmly but gently on the gauze pad placed by the dentist to reduce bleeding and allow a clot to form in the tooth socket.
+Bite firmly but gently on the gauze pad placed by the dentist to reduce bleeding.
 Change gauze pads before they become soaked with blood.
-Otherwise, leave the pad in place for three to four hours after the extraction.
+Otherwise, leave the pad in place for three to four hours after the surgery or until bleeding stops.